syncfusion-content/fileformat-docs/File-Formats/DocIO/word-document-conversion.md

 DOC is one of the classic file format of word processing document.
 It is a proprietary binary format of Microsoft used in all the Microsoft Word versions.

-DocIO library supports importing/exporting of DOC format and please find the code snippet below, for the same.
+The DocIO library supports importing or exporting of DOC format and refer to the following code sample.

 {% tabs %}
 {% highlight c# %}